flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 title: "draw.io - Auto Generate Images"
 date: 2021-12-30T21:20:30Z
 draft: false
-summary: "I got a new assignment to do and envolves creating diagrams with draw.io.
+summary: "I got a new assignment and it involves creating diagrams with drawio.
 As the diagrams will be used in documentation and exposed in GitHub, I need updated images automatically."
-description: "I got a new assignment to do and envolves creating diagrams with draw.io.
+description: "I got a new assignment and it involves creating diagrams with drawio.
 As the diagrams will be used in documentation and exposed in GitHub, I need updated images automatically."
 tags: ["git", "draw.io"]
 ---

 # TLDR

-Application in [snaps](https://en.wikipedia.org/wiki/Snap_(package_manager)) running script to call other [electron](https://www.electronjs.org/docs/latest) snapped application do not mix well.
+Applications in [snaps](https://en.wikipedia.org/wiki/Snap_(package_manager)) running script to call other [electron](https://www.electronjs.org/docs/latest) snapped application do not mix well.

 [Final solution](#solution-1), was use old tools like [incrond](https://github.com/ar-/incron) to captures the changes in the diagrams to auto generate the files.